SampsonML/hallucination_score/README.md

 [![Link - Paper](https://img.shields.io/badge/Link-Paper-blue)](https://arxiv.org/abs/2306.13272)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Note that a full implementation of this routine is used in the mutiband deblending tool Scarlet2 (https://github.com/pmelchior/scarlet2).
+See "plot.py" for the implementation which mirrors the notebook demonstration here.

 We present a method for efficiently calculating an approximation the the diagonal Hessian matrix.
 This allows for the quantification of uncertainties (hallucinations) in inverse problems in the domain of image generation.
 An example routine using astronomy data is shown below,
 <img src="/images/fig1.png" height="300">